dv367/dv367/_posts/2019-12-24-potentialFunc.md

 One might have observed in the video that the robot struggled to move when it was near the second obstacle.

 ### 3.5 The Local Minima Problem
-**Figure 7** illustrates the condition which might have occured in the simulation test.
+**Figure 3.7** illustrates the condition which might have occured in the simulation test.
 We can see the repulsive velocity acting in the direction opposite to the attractive velocity.
 Resulting in only decrease in the magnitude of the resultant vector.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ![minima1]({{ site.url }}/assets/images/minima1.PNG)
 <p align="center">
-<b>Figure 7.</b> One obstacle creating a local minima
+Figure 3.7 One obstacle creating a local minima
 </p>
-**Figure 8** illustrates a condition when all the obstacles in range(sensors) are considered and accordingly repulsive vectors are generated.
+**Figure 3.8** illustrates a condition when all the obstacles in range(sensors) are considered and accordingly repulsive vectors are generated.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ![minima2]({{ site.url }}/assets/images/minima2.PNG)
 <p align="center">
-<b>Figure 8.</b> Two obstacles creating a local minima
+Figure 3.8 Two obstacles creating a local minima
 </p>
 These are some of the drawbacks of potential functions.
 We can conclude that potential function is not _complete_.
 In the next post, we will se how can we avoid the local minimas.